nriqu322/ninja-game/README.md

 - The main character is a ninja that run trough a world dominated by an evil AI in the year 2320.
 The first stage and main scene of this game is where our hero has to collect ninja-stars and kunais(knifes) to get points.
 The goal is to collect as many weapons as you can to be able to fight enemies in next stages(to be design).

-- Make sure to jump at the right moment because platform appears at different height and move at different speed.
+- Make sure to jump at the right moment because platforms appears at different height and move at different speed.

 - The main characters and items where taken from [Open Game Art](https://opengameart.org/).